Anuradha0/Pewlett_Hackard_Analysis/README.md

 ## Results
 ### The Number of Retiring Employees by Title
-- Our first table holds complex information from all retiring employees including titles from starting date till recent, along with employee numbers, first and last name.
+- This table contains the information of all employees retiering: titles from starting date till recent, along with employee numbers, first and last name.

 ![retirement_titles.](https://github.com/Anuradha0/Pewlett_Hackard_Analysis/blob/main/Images/retirement_titles.png)